Intra-Community purchases accounting (goods and services)

 With this configuration, only the accounts are considered in the report preparation, but not the VAT type.
 Therefore, it is crucial to use the correct accounts in this case.

-For reverse taxation to function correctly, the accounts must be set in the report settings on row 1 and rows 6 or 6.1 (depending on whether it’s goods or services).
+For reverse taxation to function correctly, the accounts must be set in the statement settings on row 1 and rows 6 or 6.1 (depending on whether it’s goods or services).
 As you can see in the image, some accounts are set as ranges.
-This means that if you add an account within this range, it will automatically be included in the report, and there’s no need to add it separately.
+This means that if you add an account within this range, it will automatically be included in the statement and there’s no need to add it separately.
 Account 5060 is added individually, but you can make adjustments as needed to include additional accounts.

 Entering a Purchase Invoice